How do I change or optimize codons in a coding sequence?

 Manually Replace Rare Codons

-Set the arbitrary threshold at which a synonymous codon frequency is considered rare based on the selected codon usage table (select from a threshold of 6-16%).
+- Set the arbitrary threshold at which a synonymous codon frequency is considered rare based on the selected codon usage table (select from a threshold of 6-16%).
 Rare codons will be highlighted yellow on the sequence.

-Modified codons will be highlighted blue.
+- Modified codons will be highlighted blue.

-qualifier to the CDS feature indicating that "x rare codons [based on] a_codon_usage_table were removed".
+/notequalifier to the CDS feature indicating that "x rare codons [based on] a_codon_usage_table were removed".

-Click OK to accept the codon changes.
+Once all modifications are made, click OK to accept the codon changes.

 The DNA sequence now differs from the original (although the CDS will encode the same protein sequence) and will be unsaved.